leobudima/elogii-blog/content/building-brand-awareness-with-last-mile-delivery.md

 If you think about brand recognition as a question, you need to find the answer.

-And talking to your customers is like going straight to source.
+And talking to your customers is like going straight to the source.

-This can help you get into the mind of the consumer and find [**what customers value in last mile delivery**](https://elogii.com/blog/what-customers-value-in-last-mile-delivery/).
+This can help you get into the mind of the consumer and find [**what customers value in last-mile delivery**](https://elogii.com/blog/what-customers-value-in-last-mile-delivery/).

-At the same time, it can provide you with valuable insight about what you can do to improve the quality of your customer service.
+At the same time, it can provide you with valuable insight into what you can do to improve the quality of your customer service.

 And by asking your customers to give feedback you make them a valuable part of your operation.